 Make the Coney Sauce

 - Brown ground beef in Instant Pot set at saute on high.
 Drain grease off and return beef to pot.
-Add the rest of the sauce ingredients and cover with the lid.
+Add the rest of the sauce ingredients, as well as 4 cups of water, and cover with the lid.
 Set to pressure cook on high for 30 minutes.

 - Allow pressure to release naturally.
 Remove lid, turn pot to saute on low, and place lid ajar.
 Saute for 15-20 minutes, stirring occasionally, until most of the water has evaporated (you want the sauce to be thick and not watery).

 - Cut hot dogs lengthwise almost in half, but not fully (like you would butterfly a chicken breast, for instance).
 If your hot dogs are long, you can also cut them in half horizontally.
 In a skillet or flat griddle over medium high heat, add hot dogs, cut sides down, and sear until slightly charred, 2-3 minutes.
 Flip and cook on the other side for another 2-3 minutes.